fnproject/tutorials/Troubleshooting/README.md

 Status: success
 ```

 The next step is to get the log for a specific call.
-Typically when developing
+Typically when you're in
-that call is the last call.
-Copy the call id for the very first call record
+the middle of developing and testing a function, that call is the last call.
-and use `fn logs get`:
+Copy the call id for the very first call record and use `fn logs get`, e.g.:

 ![user input](images/userinput.png)
 >```sh